Background Research

 The internet should never be the sole source of information. – IB Chemistry EE Guide

-Where to find good research
+Where to find reliable information

-A decent library
+Any decent library

 It may be laborious but libraries contain some of the best information there is, and having a wide range of different sources in your EE will gain you extra marks in criterion D. It’s definitely worthwhile taking a trip to a public library and looking at their sources.
 When I went to the library for my EE, I installed an app called CamScanner and took photo scans of the relevant pages of books I looked at, that way I could always quote or refer back to them without borrowing the book or having to make several trips

-science databases and research papers
+Scientific databases or research papers

 Depending on what your experiment is, there’s a chance that there could be some good article on your experimental method or reaction in a science magazine.
 This was not the case for my experiment but if you’re looking at an experiment in electrochemistry or organic, there’s a good chance that you’ll find something.